VCU Rams men's basketball: History

 The VCU Rams men's basketball program was founded in 1968, at the same time as the merger of the Richmond Professional Institute and the Medical College of Virginia.
 In the 1968–69 season as an independent team, the program played its first ever season.
 Coached by Benny Dees and assisted by Landy Watson and Vann Brackin for their first two seasons, Dees led the team to two winning records, before being replaced by Chuck Noe.
-It would take 10 more seasons before the Rams appeared in a postseason tournament, earning a berth into the 1978 National Invitation Tournament being eliminated in the first round by the University of Detroit.
+It would take 10 more seasons before the Rams appeared in a postseason tournament, earning a berth into the 1978 National Invitation tournament being eliminated in the first round by the University of Detroit.

 Under the coaching of J.D.
 Barnett, the Rams earned fourth berths into the NCAA Men's Division I Basketball Championship, each being their first four berths, the first coming in 1980.
 During Barnett's six years coaching the team, only twice did the Rams not win the Sun Belt Conference.

 The Rams became the first team to sweep the best of 3 championship series in the CBI post-season tournament on their way to becoming the 2010 CBI Champions.
 It is the first post-season tournament championship, excluding conference tournaments, in the history of the program.

 The Sun Belt Years

-VCU received their first bid to the NCAA Tournament in the 1979–1980 season with an 18–12 overall record and Sun Belt Conference tournament championship led by then first-year VCU Head Coach J.D.
+VCU received their first bid to the NCAA tournament in the 1979–1980 season with an 18–12 overall record and Sun Belt Conference tournament championship led by then first-year VCU Head Coach J.D.
 Barnett in VCU's first season in the Sun Belt.
-They entered the tournament as a #12 seed in the East Region and were eliminated in the first round by #5 Iowa.
+They entered the tournament as a No. 12 seed in the East Region and were eliminated in the first round by No. 5 Iowa.

 It would not be long before the Rams returned to the tournament.
 The following year the Rams posted a 24–5 record on their way to the Sun Belt Conference regular season and Conference tournament championships.
-The Rams entered the tournament as the #5 seed in the East region and defeated #12 Long Island before being eliminated by #4 Tennessee in overtime in the second round 56–58.
+The Rams entered the tournament as the No. 5 seed in the East region and defeated No. 12 Long Island before being eliminated by No. 4 Tennessee in overtime in the second round 58–56.

 The Rams would return to the tournament in 1983.
-The Rams, the #5 seed in the East region, defeated #12 seed La Salle in the first round and were eliminated in the second round by #4 seed Georgia 54–56.
-The Rams lost their second-round game by the same margin to #4 Tennessee in 1981.
+The Rams, the No. 5 seed in the East region, defeated No. 12 seed La Salle in the first round and were eliminated in the second round by No. 4 seed Georgia 56–54.
+The Rams lost their second-round game by the same margin to No. 4 Tennessee in 1981.
 The 1984 tournament held similar results for the Rams squad.
-They entered the tournament as a #6 seed in the East Region and defeated #11 Northeastern before being eliminated by #3 Syracuse.
-The second-round losses in the NCAA Tournament by VCU in 1981, 1983, and 1984 were to teams with first-round byes before the tournament expanded to 64 teams for the 1984–1985 season and byes were eliminated.
+They entered the tournament as a No. 6 seed in the East Region and defeated No. 11 Northeastern before being eliminated by No. 3 Syracuse.
+The second-round losses in the NCAA tournament by VCU in 1981, 1983, and 1984 were to teams with first-round byes before the tournament expanded to 64 teams for the 1984–1985 season and byes were eliminated.